A Simple Step-by-Step Guide to Making Smudge Sticks at Home

 I often smudge myself to release the build-up of toxins in my body.
 I also use smudge sticks when I’m working with clients struggling with anxiety, depression, sadness, and fear.

-Recently, with the COVID-19 pandemic, I’m hearing of a lot of people who have gone down with the virus and struggling to recover fully afterward.
-If this is your case and you want to restore balance once more in your mind, body, and soul, smudge yourself.
+During the COVID-19 pandemic, I heard of a lot of people who had gone down with the virus and struggled to recover fully afterward.
+Smudging yourself was a good way to restore balance once more in your mind, body, and soul.

 My Simple Step-by-Step Guide to Making a Smudge Stick

 Here is my simple step-by-step guide to making your own smudge sticks at home.
 Whenever you collect plant material, set the intention for these plants to act as cleansing and healing agents.
 When you sit down to make bundles, once again set the intention that each and every stick is full of healing energy.

 Decide which plants you want to use to make your own smudge sticks.
 If you have sage, rosemary, or lavender plants growing in your garden, make use of them.
 Cut twigs with leaves and flowers to lengths of about 12 inches long.